Even at $950 per Share, Costco's Stock May Still be a Bargain

 r = Discount Rate

-I assume a discount rate (r) of 7%, consistent with published estimates for large-cap U.S. retailers from Damodaran (NYU Stern) and other analyst models reflecting Costco’s solid balance sheet and stable cash flows (half of net income comes from memberships and memberships are very sticky; a large fraction of retail sales are groceries which are also very stable over the cycle).
+I assume a discount rate (r) of 7%, consistent with published estimates for large-cap U.S. retailers.
+Costco’s stable cash flows justify it: half of net income comes from memberships, which are sticky, and a large fraction of retail sales are groceries, which are also stable across the cycle.

 As of today: